 1978 – Jimmy Carter helped launch the craft beer revolution by removing taxes for beer brewed at home for personal use.

 1982 – President Ronald Reagan proclaimed the ‘War on Drugs’.

-1994 – Palestinian leader, Yasser Arafat, The Prime Minister of Israel, Yitzhak Rabin, and the Foreign Minister of Israel, Shimon Peres, receive the Nobel Peace Prize for their role in the establishment of the Oslo Accords.
+1994 – Palestinian leader Yasser Arafat, The Prime Minister of Israel, Yitzhak Rabin, and the Foreign Minister of Israel, Shimon Peres, receive the Nobel Peace Prize for their role in establishing the Oslo Accords.

 2000 – #1 Hit October 14, 2000 – November 10, 2000: Christina Aguilera – Come On Over Baby (All I Want Is You)